Reviewed by: MyTaxRebate Team on 9 Mar 2026 | Authority: s.469 TCA 1997

 Does LASIK eye surgery qualify for tax relief in Ireland?

 Yes.
-LASIK and all other laser eye surgery procedures (LASEK, PRK, SMILE) qualify for 20% income tax relief as health expenses under s.469 TCA 1997.
+LASIK and all other corrective laser eye surgery procedures - including LASEK, PRK, and SMILE - qualify for 20% income tax relief as health expenses under s.469 TCA 1997.
+Revenue's Tax and Duty Manual Part 15-01-12 explicitly lists corrective eye surgery as a qualifying procedure.
+Relief is calculated on the out-of-pocket cost you personally paid.

 Do I need a GP referral to claim?